uiowa/uiowa/config/README.md

 ## Caveats
 **DO NOT** split core.extension for your site.
 This will only lead to problems.
-You can blacklist individual modules that your site needs and Config Split will enable them.
+You can complete-split individual modules that your site needs and Config Split will enable them.

-**DO NOT** share theme-dependent configuration in the sync directory if your site split has blacklisted a custom theme.
+**DO NOT** share theme-dependent configuration in the sync directory if your site split has complete-split a custom theme.
 The shared configuration will be deleted on export which will break BLT's configuration integrity checks.
 An example of this would be a block.

-**DO NOT** graylist configuration that depends on blacklisted configuration unless you intend to discard changes to the sync directory after every export.
-See https://www.drupal.org/project/config_split/issues/3117841 for more information.